spearwolf/eventize/README.md

 ##### Wildcards

-If not only a specific named event should be reacted to, but _all_ events, the _catch-em-all_ wildcard event `*` can be used:
+If you want to respond to _all_ events, not just a specific named event, you can use the _catch-em-all_ wildcard event `*`:

 ```js
 ε.on('*', (...args) => console.log('an event occured, args=', ...args))
 ```

-If you want, you can simply omit the wildcard event:
+If you wish, you can simply omit the wildcard event:

 ```js
 ε.on((...args) => console.log('an event occured, args=', ...args))